guifarias31/airport-sbpa-porto-alegre/README.md

 This airport is free to use and all credits to the 3D objects go to [AxScenery](http://axplane.blogspot.com.br/).

 Current version: v0.9.7.
-Image previews of v0.9.6 here: https://imgur.com/a/8TKyLlD
+Image previews here: https://imgur.com/a/vtXNBxg

 ## INSTALLATION INSTRUCTIONS ##